moritzfalk/moritzfalk.github.io/content/CPURaytracer_post.md

 rat-holing too much on any specific part while also minimizing dependencies.

 ## Some achievements
-I became more comfortable dealing with things like coordinate transformations, parsing and processing OBJ files.
-Compiling and running without the CRT, generating acceleration structures for ray-tracing and multi-threading.
+I became more comfortable dealing with things like coordinate transformations, parsing and processing OBJ files, Compiling and running without the CRT, generating acceleration structures for ray-tracing and multi-threading.

 ## Things to improve